ameshkov/filter-rules-stats/README.md

 A command-line tool that analyzes ad-blocking filter lists and generates statistical reports.
 Uses the `@adguard/agtree` library to parse filter rules and outputs comprehensive statistics about rule composition, modifier usage, scriptlets, and redirect resources.

+The stats are published daily to [https://ameshkov.github.io/filter-rules-stats/](https://ameshkov.github.io/filter-rules-stats/).

+If you'd like to change the set of filter lists analyzed, you can modify the configuration file at `config.yaml`.

 ## Features

 - **Multi-source Analysis**: Download and analyze filter lists from multiple URLs